Theodore-Ho/auction_system/Readme.md

 ### 2.1.
 Basic Logic

 Server running in a thread, each client running in a thread.
 When client create, it automatically connects to server.
 A HashMap in the server records all the clients' socket information it connects with.
-This HashMap will use for send message to everyone.
+This HashMap will use for sending message to everyone.

 The auction is running when server starting.
 The countdown is a 45 seconds infinite loop running in a unique thread.
 Once the client bid, the server reset the countdown to 45.
 Otherwise, when the countdown became 0, the program will judge the auction status: either continue auction current item, move to next item, or finish all the auction.